nazavode/zirkon/docs/source/first-steps.rst

  x = MinValueError('x=10: value is lower than min 30')
  y = MaxValueError('y=10: value is greater than max 2')

-The :py:meth:`Config.self_validate` method is automatically called by all the *store/load* methods, with ``raise_on_error=True``; in case of errors, a |ConfigValidationError| exception is raised.
+The :py:meth:`zirkon.Config.self_validate` method is automatically called by all the *store/load* methods, with ``raise_on_error=True``; in case of errors, a |ConfigValidationError| exception is raised.
 This exception has a :py:attr:`validation` attribute containing all the validation errors:

  >>> from zirkon import ConfigValidationError
  >>> try: